afeld/computing-in-context/project_1.md

       - The median
       - The mode
 1. Repeat the previous step using only the Python standard library ("the hard way" - not using pandas, a spreadsheet program, etc).
+   - Hint: Use a [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) to keep track of value counts.
 1. Create a data visualization, following the instructions below.
 1. [Submit via Gradescope.](https://courseworks2.columbia.edu/courses/207091/assignments/1345872)